-In the following section we detail the computational issues related to the newly introduced approximate message passing: (1) we show that fast linear algebraic methods can be applied to exploit sparsity, (2) we detail when and under which conditions on $G(\vect{f})$ we can define an efficient message passing algorithm, and show that (3) inference with restricted messages can indeed provide the necessary moment parameters to define $q_{AZ}$ and $q_{Q}$ and thus run the (approximate) structured variational optimisation.
+In the following we detail the computational issues related to the newly introduced approximate message-passing algorithm.
+Specifically, we show that (i) fast linear algebraic methods can be applied to exploit sparsity and (ii) when and under which conditions on $G(\vect{f})$ we can carry out $\text{Project}\big [\cdot;\mathcal{N}_{\vect{f}} \big]$ efficiently.